How to TDU: What to see and where to be seen

 How do I watch the race?

 For the regional stages, you’ll want to get to your viewing spot along the race route with plenty of time; we recommend arriving at least an hour before the race passes through.
-With an hour to spare, you’ll be able to relax and enjoy the Tour Parade passing through – a convoy of fanfare, colour and giveaways, including the Santos Tour Down Under mascot Oppy the Kangaroo, and six giant cyclists mounted on vehicles.
+With an hour to spare, you’ll be able to relax and enjoy the Tour Parade passing through – a convoy of fanfare, colour and giveaways, including the Santos Tour Down Under mascot Oppy, and six giant cyclists mounted on vehicles.
 Once the Tour Parade passes through you’ll know it’s only 30 minutes before the riders whizz past.

 I’m not really into watching cycling.
 What else can I do?